U.S. probe of JPMorgan hiring in China involves ex-premier's daughter - NYTimes

+April 12 Morgan Stanley's chief compliance officer Billy Fenrich is leaving the firm just over a year after being named to the position.

-HONG KONG An investigation by U.S. authorities into JPMorgan's (JPM.N) hiring practices in China involves a business relationship between the Wall Street bank and a consultancy firm run by the daughter of China's former premier, The New York Times reported on Thursday.
+HONG KONG Nov 14 An investigation by U.S. authorities into JPMorgan's hiring practices in China involves a business relationship between the Wall Street bank and a consultancy firm run by the daughter of China's former premier, The New York Times reported on Thursday.

 Citing documents, public filings and interviews, the newspaper said JPMorgan had a contract with a consultancy run by Lily Chang, and which appeared to have only one other employee, and paid the firm $75,000 a month.
 The paper said Chang is the alias of Wen Ruchun, the only daughter of Wen Jiabao, who was China's premier, with oversight of financial institutions, at the time the contract was agreed.